 2. Discounting the future and not saving enough

 Unfortunately for us we do not have a “savings” culture.
 We live in a “gotta have it all” now culture.
 But why?
 What we need now is not material in nature beyond the essentials.
 Most of us have material objects beyond our ancestors wildest imaginations.
-If we have housing, a job, food, basic clothes, etc. then what we really “need” money cannot buy: Healthy relationships, time with our kids, time in nature and some time to ourselves to recharge.
-Notice the word time, the new version of wealth.
+If we have housing, a job, food, basic clothes, etc. then what we really “need” money cannot buy: Healthy relationships, time with our kids, time in nature and some time to ourselves to recharge, pursuit of passion projects, etc. Notice the word time, the new version of wealth.

 3. Buying a house to impress other people